Diversity & Inclusion Award

 - The nomination states what the initiative and/or contribution of the nominee or nominees is and whether or not there are any known results;

 The Committee pays special attention to the innovative aspects, continuity and unifying qualities of the nominations.
-Furthermore, the Committee will assess whether the nominations are in line with the Strategic Plan 2016-2020 and the priority areas of the Diversity and Inclusion Task Force.
-These consist of equal treatment and inclusion, intake and selection of students, broadening participation and social commitment, visibility and communication.
+Furthermore, the Committee will assess whether the nominations are in line with the Strategy and Action Plan 2021-2025.